-Medical transcriptionists can work in hospitals, private practices, and even public healthcare agencies.
-Because there are so many opening possibilities for this particular job, it should be relatively easy to find one near you.
+Medical transcriptionists can work in hospitals, private practices, and public healthcare agencies.
 The median yearly salary for a medical transcriptionist is $34,750.

 As a medical interpreter, you can expect to make an average of $42,000 each year.
 Some of the top earning interpreters can make more than $78,000 each year.
 Salary is dependent on your experience, the languages you can speak, and your place of employment.

-Essentially, a medical receptionist keeps a medical office running smoothly.
-They are an integral part of any healthcare team, but they are also responsible for making sure that team is functioning to the best of its ability.
-They can do everything from schedule patient appointments with doctors to updating records.
+A medical receptionist keeps a medical office running smoothly.
+They are an integral part of any team, but they are also responsible for making sure that the team is functioning to the best of its ability.
+They do everything from scheduling patient appointments with doctors to updating medical records.

-Phlebotomy makes this list because it’s considered one of the best entry-level jobs in the medical field.
-It does take a bit more required training than many of the other jobs in this article.
-However, it’s a great way to get started in medicine at any age and help people in the process.
+Phlebotomy is considered one of the best entry-level jobs in the medical field.
+It does take a bit more required training than other jobs, but it’s a great way to get started in medicine at any age.

-A phlebotomist is responsible for drawing blood from patients, organizing and storing it properly, and transporting it safely to a medical lab for testing.
-A phlebotomist works with a variety of different patients each day, as well as a medical team.
-Most phlebotomists either work in hospitals or clinics, but there is also work in nursing homes, private practices, and volunteer organizations.
+A phlebotomist draws blood from patients, organizes and stores it correctly, and transports it to a medical lab for testing.
+A phlebotomist works with a variety of patients each day, as well as a medical team.
+Most phlebotomists either work in hospitals or clinics, but there is also work in nursing homes, private practices, blood banks, and volunteer organizations.

-Training to become a phlebotomist can be done in a year, but there are several educational options to choose from.
-You can attend a community college and receive an associate’s degree, or take a specific phlebotomy training program.
-There are even some programs offered online.
+Training to become a phlebotomist can be done in under a year.
+You can attend a community college and earn an associate’s degree, or take a phlebotomy training program.
+There are programs offered online, but you will need to gain experience.
 Throughout training, you’ll learn everything from anatomy to proper lab procedures.
 You will also practice venipuncture on your classmates and volunteers.

 A hospital recruiter (or medical recruiter) serves the healthcare industry by recruiting and screening potential employment candidates.
-They are hiring specialists that work directly with job seekers in the healthcare industry, and potential employers.
+They are hiring specialists that work directly with job seekers and employers in the healthcare industry.

 The basic responsibilities of a medical recruiter include: